 - to be in the best interests of the child; and

-- are reasonably capable of being carried out by each person subject to the condition; and
+- are reasonably achievable by each person subject to the condition; and

 - promote the reunification of a child with a parent.

-Contact arrangements may be included as a condition of the order.
+Contact arrangements should be included as a condition of the order.
 Contact is necessary to promote a child’s reunification with a parent.

-It is desirable that contact conditions are flexible enough to include the capacity for increasing contact closer to the resumption of care by the parents without returning to court.
+It is desirable that contact conditions are flexible enough to include the capacity for increasing contact to support reunification progression without returning to Court.

-Other conditions that may be appropriate relate to addressing the parents' capacity to resume the care of the child by addressing specific protective concerns, for example, development of parenting skills, engagement in drug counselling, and so on.
+Other conditions that may be appropriate relate to addressing the parents' capacity to resume the care of the child by addressing specific protective concerns risks, for example, development of parenting skills, engagement in drug and alcohol counselling.

 The role of the practitioner

-The practitioner is also responsible for implementing the case plan, participating in the child’s care team and supporting and monitoring the parents' efforts to address the protective concerns against the goals and tasks outlined in the actions table.
-The practitioner should engage the parents in working towards the child safely returning to their care and addressing issues related to the child's wellbeing, development and best interests.
+The practitioner is responsible for implementing the case plan, leading the child’s care team and supporting and monitoring the parents’ efforts to address the protective concerns risks against the goals and tasks outlined in the actions table.
+The practitioner should engage the parent(s) in working towards the child safely returning to their care and addressing issues related to the child's safety (including cultural safety), wellbeing, development and best interests.

 Can a family reunification order be varied, revoked or breached?